 As most of Roundabout's work with children and young people takes place within the framework of another organisation, a fundamental element of Roundabout's Safeguarding Children and Young People Policy (SC&YPP) is that Roundabout will not facilitate projects with such an organisation unless they have a suitable policy in place.
-It is part of the responsibility of the senior manager and Dramatherapists setting up a project that they access and read the host organisation's Safeguarding policy and ensure that the host organisation has had access to Roundabout's policy.
+It is part of the responsibility of the senior management team and the Dramatherapists setting up a project that they are aware and understand the host organisation's Safeguarding policy.